Explore

 Increased productivity is a primary reason that many agile development teams adopt kanban.
 Because it encourages you to complete work incrementally, kanban can help you deliver updates and new features to customers more frequently.
 This makes it an ideal approach for agile development teams that practice continuous delivery.

-Here are some of the other ways that development teams can benefit from switching to a kanban method:
+Here are some of the other ways that development teams can benefit:

 • Faster value creation